GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 The output can be saved in the log file and/or a CSV file if these options are specified (as mentionned `here <#how-to-generate-these-outputs>`_) when the program is run.

+..
+[2] Metric 1 is based on the fluid's ability to be trapped or not, regardless of its actual mobility.

+..
+[3] Metric 2 is based on the effective mobility of the fluid in the system.

 SourceFlux
 ----------